-For a decade, this German-run ‘finca’ restaurant in rural southern Mallorca has been a magnet for fans of good food. abcMallorca dined in the beautiful garden of Es Pinaret.
+For a decade, this German-run ‘finca’ restaurant in rustic southern Mallorca has been a magnet for fans of good food. abcMallorca dined in the beautiful garden of Es Pinaret.

 Elvira and Peter Urbach used to have a restaurant in their native Germany, before opening Es Pinaret.
 Initially with an almost entirely German clientele, today it counts British, Spanish, and Scandinavian diners among those who have discovered one of Mallorca’s most enjoyable rural dining experiences.

 Whatever your nationality, there’s a warm welcome from Elvira – who oversees front-of-house operations – and her team.
 We experienced it when we arrived for an early dinner, and were escorted to our table in the pretty and lovingly decorated garden – which is surrounded by the pine trees after which the restaurant is named.
 It’s impossibly romantic, with candelabras, white-shaded outdoor lighting, assorted parasols, and crisp white table linen.
 Flowers and fresh lemons decorate the tables.